Heterophilious dynamics enhances consensus: : uniform connectivity implies consensus

 \section{$K=1$: uniform connectivity implies consensus}

 The emergence of a consensus in the opinion or flocking models (\ref{eq:unified}) implies that the underlying graph associated with the dynamics must remain connected, namely $|\bx_i(t)-\bx_i(t)| \ll \D$ at least for $t\gg 1$.
-Here we show that the converse is true: uniform connectivity implies consensus.
+In this section we discuss the converse statement, namely, that uniform connectivity implies consensus.
+The implication of consensus in the symmetric case is based on a straightforward application of \emph{algebraic connectivity} and is outlined in section \ref{sec:loc_symm_models}.
+The corresponding question of consensus in non-symmetric connected models is carried out in section \ref{sec:local_non_symm_od} using an \emph{energy method}.
+We emphasize that consensus in both cases depend on the time-dependent behavior of intensity of connectivity, beyond the mere graph connectivity.
 Recall that the graph associated with (\ref{eq:framework}), ${\mathcal G}_A:=(\P,A(\P))$, is connected if every two agents $\bp_i(t)$ and $\bp_j(t)$ are connected through a path $\Gamma_{ij}:=\{k_1=i<k_2<\ldots <k_r=j\}$ of length $r_{ij}\leq N$.
 We measure the \emph{uniform connectivity} by its ``weakest link''. \begin{mydefinition}[Uniform connectivity] The self-organized dynamics \eqref{eq:framework} is connected if there exists $\mu(t)>0$ such that for all paths $\Gamma_{ij}$,

 In particular, if $\mu(t)\geq \mu>0$ then we stay that $\P(t)$ is uniformly connected. \end{mydefinition} Alternatively, uniform connectivity of (\ref{eq:framework}) requires the existence of $\mu=\mu_A>0$ independent of time, such that